spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 #### Nodes config

-In the **Nodes config** section, provide the details for the master and worker pools.
+In the **Nodes config** section, provide the details for the control plane and worker pools.
 For this tutorial, you can use the following minimal configuration:

 | **Field**                   | **Value for the master-pool** | **Value for the worker-pool**                                             |
 | --------------------------- | ----------------------------- | ------------------------------------------------------------------------- |